7 August, 2020

 “Anyone who is even remotely interested in science should definitely apply for this camp because you might find something that you never considered, and it can lead to a really fulfilling career.”

-If you or someone you know is in year 12 or 13 and has a passion for science, they can apply for the 2021 DiscoveryCamp here.
+If you or someone you know is in year 12 or 13 and has a passion for science, they can get more information on DiscoveryCamp here!
 All flights, accommodation and activities are paid.